Z2Akhil/AyroPath/README-docker.md

-# AryoPath Docker Setup
+# AyroPath Docker Setup

-This document describes how to run the AryoPath application using Docker Compose with MongoDB Atlas.
+This document describes how to run the AyroPath application using Docker Compose with MongoDB Atlas.

 ## Prerequisites